cetinajero/cv/docs/CONTRIBUTING.md

-# Contributing to the Jekyll theme marketing gem
+# Contributing

 Hi there!
-We're thrilled that you'd like to contribute to the Jekyll theme marketing gem.
+We're thrilled that you'd like to contribute to this repo.
 Your help is essential for keeping it great.

-The Jekyll theme marketing gem is an open source project.
+This Curriculum Vitae is an open source project.
 We'd love for you to get involved.
 Whatever your level of skill or however much time you can give, your contribution is greatly appreciated.
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, helping other users by commenting on issues, or writing code which can be incorporated into the Jekyll theme marketing gem itself.
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, helping other users by commenting on issues, or writing code which can be incorporated into the Curriculum Vitae's repo itself.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.